Frequently Asked Questions

 Do I have to run the update tool in all the servers in my environment?

 This is not a WSO2 recommended approach.
 If you have several servers running in your environment, it is prudent to use a Configuration Management System.
-In this way, you update the product pack once and distribute the same using the Configuration Management System to other servers.
+You can update the product pack once and distribute it to other servers using your Configuration Management System .

 Ansible resources: